 But before you go running to your doc for a test, consider the other possibilities.
 For one, it’s possible to form a mild tolerance to caffeine.
 So, cutting back on it and then reintroducing it could help.
-What’s more, “Caffeine is a stimulant, so theoretically, consuming it should increase blood pressure, heart rate and increase alertness and energy; but the effects may be temporary, and once the caffeine is worn off, your fatigue may feel worse,” says Kirkpatrick.
-Kinda' like that sugar high you get immediately after polishing off a piece of cake or a few donuts.
+What’s more, “Caffeine is a stimulant, so theoretically, consuming it should increase blood pressure, heart rate, alertness, and energy; but the effects may be temporary, and once the caffeine has worn off, your fatigue may feel worse,” says Kirkpatrick.
+Kinda like that sugar high you get immediately after polishing off a piece of cake or a few donuts.
 The high comes with a crash.

 Also consider the fact that no amount of coffee or caffeine is going to make up for tons of lost sleep or the energy-sapping effects of living an unhealthy lifestyle.
 Try these 50 ways to instantly amp your energy.
 And if you're always low on energy, skip the Joe and head to your doctor, says Kirkpatrick.